 You must have access to edit the HTML source code of the domain you submit for AdSense.
 If you submit a site you can’t edit the HTML source code (for example, www.google.com), you won’t be able to place the AdSense code on the site and your application will not be approved.

 Connecting your site with Google Webmasters and Analytics is not compulsory but recommended.
 However, Google can crawl your site’s pages without being connected with these tools.
 These two tools help you to improve your site performance that increases the chance of getting an AdSense account.

 Google Webmaster Tools help you by providing your site’s index status.
-You will find server errors report, 404 errors report, and detailed performance report through webmaster tools.
+You will find server error reports, 404 error reports, and detailed performance reports through webmaster tools.
 By analyzing these reports, you can improve your site’s visibility on search engines especially Google.

 You need to make sure that Google has indexed your site’s pages.
 Type site:yourdomain.com in Google Search and check whether Google indexes your site or not.
 Submit your sitemap on Google to improve your site’s visibility.
 Sometimes Google takes one week or more to index your site.